Cops: Suspect Lurked in Woods as European Champ Golfed Alone in Iowa

 A 22-year-old drifter living in a tent in the woods has been charged with first-degree murder after allegedly killing Iowa State University star golfer Celia Barquín Arozamena while she golfed alone at a nearby course.

-“This death was a random act of violence,” Story County Attorney Jessica Reynolds said Tuesday of the brutal slaying.
+“This death was a random act of violence,” Story County Attorney Jessica Reynolds said Tuesday of the brutal slaying in Ames.

-Barquín, a 22-year-old golfing champion from Puente San Miguel, Spain, was found in a pond Monday morning near the ninth hole of Coldwater Golf Links in Ames, Ames Police Cmdr.
+Barquín, a 22-year-old golfing champion from Puente San Miguel, Spain, was found in a pond Monday morning near the ninth hole of Coldwater Golf Links, Ames Police Cmdr.
 Geoff Huff said at a press conference.
 The civil-engineering student had been stabbed “in the upper torso, head, and neck,” he added.

 During an initial search of the woods next to the golf course, authorities found a man who “spoke of another individual living in the wooden area who had made statements about having an urge to rape and kill a woman,” Huff said.